prateekm33/bookmarks/README.md

 # bookmarks
 This is a chrome extension that helps you interact with your bookmarks.

-Current functionality includes (1) Export selected bookmarks as JSON   (2) Import JSON file of bookmarks
+Current functionality includes (1) Export selected bookmarks as JSON   (2) Import JSON file of bookmarks.